 So I would get brand new furnishings and finishings to that apartment.
 So maybe all the other apartments in my building would have been 7 years old and mine would have been brand new.
 So there were a lot of benefits and positives for moving forward and agreeing to this deal.
 I went ahead with it and it was, you know, you talked about property investments are boring and this is maybe a fun, interesting story.
 Well, it’s exciting for me, going through this journey but it allowed me to really sit back and have this passive income coming in and not really have to worry too much about the property being damaged by tenants because I knew it was going to be built brand new again at the end of the contract.

 So it was like a sit back, forget, really boring kind of stuff, but it was putting money into my account, which was a great position to be in.
 And that really sparked the whole idea of, well this is nice, this is good.
 Like maybe we can do more of this.
 And at the end of the seven years they found out that the developer had purchased the apartment next door to mine and was looking to offload that and they were asking, did you want to buy that one next door because we need to get rid of it, but it’s quite difficult to get rid of.
-It was this smaller, one bedroom that was kind of tucked away next to mine, like behind mine, and didn’t have the light that mine had access to.
+It was this smaller, one-bedroom that was kind of tucked away next to mine, like behind mine, and didn’t have the light that mine had access to.
 So they ended up finding a buyer who wanted to buy theirs, but only on the condition that they were able to buy mine as well.
 So they were in a position where they wanted to force through a sale and push me to go and sell my property at the same time.
 And since it was a commercial property, we got quite a good return on that.
-I was able to sell the property off as commercial.
+I was able to sell the property off as a commercial.
 So it was quite a journey going through that thinking, I’m going to get a brand new apartment out of this.
 From buying a residential to selling a commercial apartment.

 We run through the numbers of the return that he saw from that property and what it was able to do for him long term.

-The biggest benefit that I ended up walking away from with this, during that period of seven years whilst I going with a commercial real estate lease, I’d bought another property up on the central coast.
+The biggest benefit that I ended up walking away from with this was, during that period of seven years whilst I going with a commercial real estate lease, I’d bought another property up on the Central Coast.
 So that property ended up being a subdivision, which I can talk more about in more detail.
 But when the opportunity came to sell this commercial real estate in Rhodes, I realised that the money that they were offering was going to be able to pay off the mortgage loan that I had with the bank for the Central Coast property.
 Which would allow me to own that property outright and not have to worry about any repayments or anything like that for that property.

 So that deal really set me up to create that passive income in my life.
 And then I mentioned that from there, I really went and lived overseas for a while and that facilitated that whole lifestyle.